haych-hub/Mining-of-Legacy-Data/README.md

 The second dataset clearly shows an improvement in performance of SVM.
 Logistic regression however suffered from the additional data , clearly performing worse with the second data set.
 The models could have benefited from focus on a smaller amount and fine tuning them to optimize them better rather than testing out many models and comparing which one is the best to use.
+ROC Curve is used to plot the true positive rate against the false-positive rate.
+It shows sensitivity and specificity.
+In the results, I have plotted false positive rate as X and true positives as y and these values are between 0.0 and 1.0.
+This graph predicts my binary outcome.
+ROC is used to evaluate model performance.
+The graph represents a high specificity.
+A high rate of specificity means a high value of true negative and lower false positive.
+This graph has a high level of specificity which means a proportion of people do not suffer from the disease who got predicted correctly.

 Overall the best performing model is one that can use all the data which includes the Contra and IPSI values and doesn’t suffer from using it.
 That would be MLP as its specificity increases reducing its likelihood of reporting a false positive as that is important in the medical section as false alarms would cost a lot of money to test for and put pressure on health care services.
 Its sensitivity is also very high and improves with the second data set.
 The second best would be support vector machine as the performance increases with the additional data set and it has a very high specificity reducing false alarms but its sensitivity is low meaning it is not good at detecting risk compared to MLP thus MLP is the best model to use for this problem.

 At each stage of the methodology, I felt like I followed the processes and kept referring back to it to make sure I wasn’t going wrong.
 Reflecting on it there are a couple of improvements I would have made.
 The first would have been understanding the data more.
 This would have been looking more into the raw data to find any trends and patterns in the data frame.
 Another would be to create more visualization on the data frame and explore the different columns against each other to find a correlation.
 In Data preparation, instead of dropping the data I would have calculated the mean of the column and repair the Null values with fillna().
 This would have worked better as dropping rows can affect the whole dataset.